ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ###### *[Figure 5: `Polars` hashing operations](https://pola-rs.github.io/polars-book/user-guide/dsl/groupby.html)*

-A multi-threaded approach makes execution faster since multiple tasks are being processed simultaneously.
+A multithreaded approach makes execution faster since multiple tasks are being processed simultaneously.
 That is not to say that we can use whichever method or function we wish and still be parallelized; if we were to use a `lambda` or a custom `Python` function to apply during a parallelized phase, `Polars` speed would be capped running `Python` code preventing any multiple threads from executing the function.

 This is important to remember; if we're looking to maximize efficiency, the idea is to use native `Polars` functions and methods whenever possible.